brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 If you're unsure about any part of the contributing process, please [get in touch](../../contact.md).

 The best place for questions about contributing is probably the [BrainGlobe Zulip chat](https://brainglobe.zulipchat.com/).
-You are furthermore welcome to join the bi-weekly developer meetings and contribute items to the agenda - check out the [#developer-meeting stream on Zulip](https://brainglobe.zulipchat.com/#narrow/stream/414089-developer-meeting) for more information.
+You are furthermore welcome to join the bi-weekly developer meetings and contribute items to the agenda - check out the [#developer-meeting stream on Zulip](https://brainglobe.zulipchat.com/#narrow/stream/414089-developer-meeting) (requires sign-in) for more information.

 If for any reason, you'd rather not reach out in public, feel free to send a direct message on Zulip to [Adam Tyson](https://github.com/adamltyson), one of the core developers.